bytedeck/bytedeck/README.md

 This will create your docker containers and initialize the database by running migrations and creating some initial data that is required:

 1. Open a terminal
-2. Move into the project directory:
+1. Move into the project directory:
 `cd ~/Developer/bytedeck`
-3. Copy the example environment file to the one you'll be using.
+1. Copy the example environment file to the one you'll be using.
 Docker-compose and django will both be looking for a .env files with various settings that you can customize.
 If you are not running the app locally (e.g. production), then be sure to set DOMAIN_ROOT to the FQDN.
 `cp .env.example .env`
-4. Build the containers (db, redis, celery, and celery-beat):
+1. Build the containers (db, redis, celery, and celery-beat):
 `docker-compose build`
-5. Start the postgres database container (db) in the background/daemonized (-d) `docker-compose up -d db`
+1. Start the postgres database container (db) in the background/daemonized (-d) `docker-compose up -d db`
-6. OPTIONAL: For development, we can run the django app in a local virtual environment (venv) instead of using the web container, however if this gives you any issues, just run everything in a container with docker-compose (explained below)
+1. OPTIONAL: For development, we can run the django app in a local virtual environment (venv) instead of using the web container, however if this gives you any issues, just run everything in a container with docker-compose (explained below)
    1. Create a python virtual environment (we'll put ours in a venv directory):
-   `python3.8 -m venv venv --prompt bytedeck`
+   `python -m venv venv --prompt bytedeck`
    1. Enter the virtual environment:
    `source venv/bin/activate`
    1. Install wheel to prevent errors (why isn't this included in the new venv module?)
    `python -m pip install wheel`
    1. Install our requirements:
    `python -m pip install -r requirements.txt`
-   1. Initialize pre-commit
+1. Initialize pre-commit:
-   `pre-commit install`
+   * Using venv: `pre-commit install`
+   * Using docker: `docker-compose run web bash -c "pre-commit install"`
-8. Run a management command to run initial migrations, create the public tenant, superuser, and some other stuff:
+1. Run a management command to run initial migrations, create the public tenant, superuser, and some other stuff:
-   * using venv: `./src/manage.py initdb`
+   * using venv: `python src/manage.py initdb`
-   * using docker: `docker-compose run web bash -c "./src/manage.py initdb"`
+   * using docker: `docker-compose run web bash -c "python src/manage.py initdb"`
-9. Now run the django development server:
+1. Now run the django development server:
-   * using venv: `./src/manage.py runserver`
+   * using venv: `python src/manage.py runserver`
    * using docker: `docker-compose up web`
-9. You should now get the page at http://localhost:8000.
+1. You should now get the page at http://localhost:8000.
 Note that the ip/url output by the django server, `0.0.0.0` will not work in this project, because our multitenant architecture requires a domain name, so you need to use `localhost` instead.
-10. And you should be able to log in to the admin site at http://localhost:8000/admin/
+1. And you should be able to log in to the admin site at http://localhost:8000/admin/
    - user: admin
    - password: password (this is defined in the .env file under DEFAULT_SUPERUSER_PASSWORD)

-10. Run redis, celery and celery-beat containers (you can run in the background too if you want with `-d`, but you won't see any errors if they come up).  the db container should already be running:
+1. Run redis, celery and celery-beat containers (you can run in the background too if you want with `-d`, but you won't see any errors if they come up).  the db container should already be running:
 `docker-compose up -d redis celery celery-beat`
-11. To view errors in the containers when they are running in the background, you can use:
+1. To view errors in the containers when they are running in the background, you can use:
 `docker-compose logs -f`

 ### Creating a Tenant
 If everything has worked so far, you should now be able to create your own bytedeck website (aka a new 'deck') as a new tenant:

-0. If the server isn't already running, run it with: `./src/manage.py runserver` or `docker-compose up web` (and ignore the link it tells you to access the page)
+0. If the server isn't already running, run it with: `python src/manage.py runserver` or `docker-compose up web` (and ignore the link it tells you to access the page)
 1. Go to django admin at http://localhost:8000/admin/ (this is known as the Public tenant, it's where we can control all the other sites or tenants)
 2. In the Tenants app near the bottom, create a new tenant by giving it a name, for example: `hackerspace`
 3. This will create a new site at http://hackerspace.localhost:8000 go there and log in